StatMixedML/XGBoostLSS/README.md

 In its current implementation, **XGBoostLSS** is available in *R* only, but extensions to *Julia* and *Python* are in progress.

 ## Reference Paper
-März, Alexander (2019). ["XGBoostLSS - An extension of XGBoost to probabilistic forecasting"](https://arxiv.org/abs/1907.03178), pp. 1–22. *Under Review*.
+März, Alexander (2019) ["XGBoostLSS - An extension of XGBoost to probabilistic forecasting."](https://arxiv.org/abs/1907.03178) *Under Review*.